 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Consortium are described in Note 1 to the financial statements.
-As discussed in Note 1 to the Financial Statements, the Consortium has adopted Governmental Accounting Standards Board Statement No. 72.
+No new accounting policies were adopted and the application of existing policies was not changed during the year.
 We noted no transactions entered into by the Consortium during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.